British English vs. American English – The Differences

 The American dictionary differs from the British dictionary because they were written by different authors with diverse perspectives on language.
 The UK version of the dictionary was compiled by learners whose goal was to gather all known English words.
 On the other hand, the main aim of the author of the American dictionary was to show American independence from the British rules.

-Americans drops entyre words
+Americans drops entire words

 Another difference between American and British English is in the way Americans drop words from sentences.
-For instance, an American will say “I’ll write them” when saying they will write a letter to somaeone.
+For instance, an American will say “I’ll write them” when saying they will write a letter to someone.
 Similarly, when asked to go for shopping, they are likely to say, “I will”.
 This is contrary to a Brit, as they would include all the essential words.
 For example, “I’ll write to you” or “I will go”.

 Both versions borrowed words from different languages